Chris O'Neill

 He attended boarding school at the Institut auf dem Roseberg in Switzerland, before moving to his father's country to study at Boston University and the Big Apple's Columbia Business School.

-This international background and his European roots – he is to this day a Chelsea football fan – appealed to the princess, who also lived for a time in London and whose mother is German and Brazilian.
+This international background and his European roots – he is to this day a Chelsea football fan – appealed to the Princess, who also lived for a time in London and whose mother is German and Brazilian.

 By February 2012, the couple had moved in together, and by the following May it was clear he'd been welcomed into the royal family.

-With the express permission of her father, he attended the christening of Estelle, the daughter of Madeleine's sister Crown Princess Victoria, in presence of a plethora of European royalty.
+With the express permission of her father, he attended the christening of Estelle, the daughter of Madeleine's sister Crown Princess Victoria, in the presence of a plethora of European royalty.